-How much could your ISA be worth in 10 or 20 years?
 Use the calculator below to see how your contributions could grow in a range of market conditions…

 The With Profits Fund invests in UK and international shares, government and corporate debt, property, cash and other financial investments.
 Spreading money across multiple asset classes like this can help to spread risk.

 We class the With Profits Stocks and Shares ISA as a risk category 3 investment (on a scale of 1 to 5).
 This means a ‘moderate’ level of risk and reward.

 While our ISA is designed for longer term investment, you're free to take money out at any time as long as you're withdrawing £500 or more.

 Note that if you choose to withdraw money from your ISA at certain times (usually when share prices have fallen substantially), we may apply an adjustment which reduces how much you get back from that withdrawal.
 This is called a Market Value Reduction (MVR).

 It’s designed to protect those still invested in the fund from a high volume of withdrawals being made by other customers at unfairly high valuations.

 A Market Value Reduction at Wesleyan is extremely rare.
 There's not been one in place here since 2009.

 An Annual Management Charge (AMC) of 1.2% applies.
 This charge is collected automatically from your ISA.